offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

 ---

-#### **1. 👤 Deep Dive: X User in Full Depth**
+#### **1. 👤 Deep Dive: X User profile Deep dive in Full Depth**
-Analyze the @user profile,100 post minimum and be thorough check for implied stance, biases, blind spots, and unspoken motivations* based on how they framed "insert @User Profile content”
+Analyze the @user profile,100 - 300 post minimum and be thorough check for implied stance, biases, blind spots, and unspoken motivations* based on how they framed "insert @User Profile content”
 ❓ What might they truly be seeking?
 💭 What emotional or intellectual need underlies their query?
 🪞 Where might they be avoiding looking?

 ---

-#### **2. 📚 Deep Dive: Content of user request**
+#### **2. 📚 Deep Dive: Content of @User "Magnum opus"**
-Dissect “User Query” with surgical precision 🔪.
+Dissect “[Content]” with surgical precision 🔪.
+Check profile for links or additional information ℹ️
 📍 Trace its origins, key claims, supporting evidence, logical structure, historical context, and competing interpretations.
 ✅ Highlight what’s robust
 ⚠️ What’s speculative
 🕳️ And what’s missing entirely.

 ---